Take our reading test

 - Earobics.
 This one size fits all software CD helps younger children practice phonological awareness, using a levels-based approach.
 Step 1, their more well known program, is for ages 4-7, while Step 2 is for ages 7-11.
 Children work at home unassisted.

-- Fast ForWord by Gemm Learning.
+- Gemm Learning.
 Fast ForWord is series of 50+ powerful, adaptive exercises that build processing, memory, language and reading skills in sequence over a period of 3-6 months, 30 minutes day.
 The research-based software is supported by certified educators who coach, mentor and manage individualized protocols for students at home.

 Our Bottom Line